 35/168 hours x $1,100 = $229.17 - Your total home based business tax deduction

 Note that you must have income to which you can apply tax deductions.
-You cannot deduct an expense from an income that you do not have.
+You cannot deduct an expense from income that does not exist.
 In other words, you cannot use business-use-of-home expenses to create a business loss.
 Therefore, your deduction cannot be more than your net income before you deduct these expenses.
 If the deduction exceeds your net income, you can carry the amount of these expenses forward into the next year.

 When it comes to income tax, every deduction helps.
-If you run a home business and meet the CRA's definition of business-use-of-home, be sure to claim the home-based business tax deduction on your income tax return.
+Whether you do your own taxes or send them to an accountant, as a home business owner, you should be well-informed of what business expenses can be deducted from your income tax.
+Look into whether you meet the CRA's definition of business-use-of-home to claim the home-based business tax deduction on your income tax return.